LeGarbage/taskless.nvim/README.md

 ```

 ## Configuration
-> [!IMPORTANT]
-> You MUST call require("taskless").setup()!

 Default configuration:
 ```
-{
+---@class Config
-    -- The default preset that will be used if none is provided -- Set to empty string to disable default_preset = "debug",
+---@field default_preset string The default preset that will be used if none is provided.
+Set to empty string to disable
-    -- Whether to use the only target if no target is selected and there is only one use_only_target = true,
+---@field use_only_target boolean Whether to use the only target if no target is selected and there is only one
-    -- Whether to close the window after a successful build/run/config close_window = false,
+---@field close_window boolean Whether to close the window after a successful build/config
-    -- Options for the terminal window
+---@field win_config vim.api.keyset.win_config Options for the terminal window

-    --- @type vim.api.keyset.win_config
+---@type Config
+local defaults = {
+    default_preset = "debug",
+    use_only_target = true,
+    close_window = false,
     win_config = {
         split = "below",
         win = -1,